Involving people who are in receipt of benefits

 Payments for involvement must not exceed set limits for some benefits

 The national minimum wage applies to service user involvement.
-Now renamed the ‘national living wage’ for people who are 25 years or older, it is £8.91 an hour from April 2021.
+Now renamed the ‘national living wage’ for people who are 23 yrs or older, it is £9.50 from April 22.

 People who receive Employment and Support Allowance MUST obtain and complete a form from the Jobcentre about their plans to earn some money before they start.
 This form is a ‘PW1’.
 The form is now available online here: Permitted Work Form